UPPMAX/programming_formalism-automated_testing/docs/exercise.md

 write your own program.
 Below I have also included two other examples that you could use.

-??? example "Linked list implementation"
+??? example "Stack implementation"

-    In this example we will implement the linked list data-structure that you learned about on Tuesday during Marcus lecture.
+    In this example we will implement the Stack data-structure that you learned about on Tuesday during Marcus lecture.
+We will do so using a linked list.

-    ```python title="linked_list.py" linenums="1"
+    ```python title="data_structures.py" linenums="1"
     class Node:
         """
-        A node stores the item of the element in the list as well as keeps a
+        A node stores the item of the element in the linked-list as well as
-        pointer to the next node.
+        keeps a pointer to the next node.
         """

         def __init__(self, item, next):